 With the help of an experienced California personal injury attorney, you can know whether the facts of your case allow you to file a lawsuit under California’s complex laws regarding suing a school district.

-Parents and students who have been injured by a private school or its employees have the right to file a personal injury lawsuit against it.
+If you or your child has been injured by a private school or its employees, you have the right to file a personal injury lawsuit against it.
 The process is very different, as a private school may not be entitled to sovereign immunity.
 Some are, especially if they receive certain state or federal funding.

 Knowing which process to follow when filing a lawsuit is the job of your skilled California attorney.